 As soon as I tried it on, I knew this was going to be circulated in my wardrobe a lot for the remainder of the winter season.
 It somehow all fell into place and it’s one of my new favorite tops — not joking for a second!

 It’s possible that the fabric choice helped a lot with this.
 Greens go well with red hair and my coloring.
 The fabric is the December 2019 shipment of the Threads of the Month subscription service that I run over at Thread + Grain.
+[Update 06/28/22 — T&G closed down and now I run the fabric subscription over at Patterns for Pirates: Fabric for Pirates!]
 It’s a yummy brushed ribbed knit and is seriously so soft and cozy and the ultimate fabric to be wrapping yourself in this time of year.
 I adore it…and am kicking myself for not sewing it sooner.
 The holiday season took over before I even realized and I just didn’t have a chance for “fun sewing” until now.

 If I had to choose between the two Oversized Sweaters I’ve made so far, I think this style is the winner, winner, chicken dinner.
 Honestly, having the tighter waistband pull the top back to my figure helped me feel less “lost” in such a generously fitted top.
 Plus, I’m always drawn to bolder, brighter colors and prints.
 So if you ever see me in a solid, it’ll most likely have a royal tone to it like this.